ageh/tool-installer/README.md

 ### Default configuration

-The default configuration, which contains some commonly used tools, can be generated with `tooli create-config [/path/to/config.json]`.
-By default it writes to `${XDG_CONFIG_HOME}/tool-installer/config.json`.
+On the first run without a configuration file present, tool-installer will use its default configuration which includes some widely used tools such as `ripgrep` and write this configuration to the disk.

 ### Acess Token